 - Pressurized tennis balls

-Pressurised tennis balls are the ones we spoke about above.
+Pressurized tennis balls are the ones we spoke about above.
 They have the hollow core and are filled with air or nitrogen.
-They come in cans of three, sometimes four, and the cans are pressurised and / or hermetically sealed.
+They come in cans of three, sometimes four, and the cans are pressurized and/or hermetically sealed.

 The balls have a good bounce, and as they get older, the bounce begins to lessen but this does take some time.
 Pressurized tennis balls are used in all top tennis tournaments.